n3rr/n3rr.github.io/content/post/htb-unictf24/index.md

 5f8f9e33bb5e13848af2622b66b2308c.json: PE32+ executable (DLL) (console) x86-64 Mono/.Net assembly, for MS Windows, 2 sections
 ```

-Because it is a .Net file, we use dnspy to dissamble it.
+Because it is a .Net file, we use dnspy to disassemble it.

 ![](image13.png)

 We can see from the code above, a ciphertext being declared.
 Let see how it goes in reverse order.

-First it convert it from base 64.
+First it convert the ciphertext from base 64.

 ![](image14.png)